 - Legal enforcement process and initiation.

-- Percentage of foreclosure sold privately versus auction.
+- Percent of foreclosure sold privately vs. auction.

 - Bankruptcy procedures and technology.

 - Percentage of loans performing under the bankruptcy plan.

 - Timeline management (by region where applicable).

 - Attorney selection process.

 - Number of loans in bankruptcy.

-- · Auction process, frequency, performance.
+- Auction process, frequency, performance.

-- · Repossession portfolio by amount and number. - · Eviction processes. - · Vendor selection and pricing strategy. - Property evaluation procedures (condition and value). - · Property management. - · Liquidation methods and marketing plan and strategy for disposition (e.g., auctions, renting, etc.). - Process for filing and recovering borrower deficiency/shortfalls. - Recovery rates and timelines (by region where applicable).
+- Repossession portfolio by amount and number. - Eviction processes. - Vendor selection and pricing strategy. - Property evaluation procedures (condition and value). - Property management. - Liquidation methods and marketing plan and strategy for disposition (e.g., auctions, renting, etc.). - Process for filing and recovering borrower deficiency/shortfalls. - Recovery rates and timelines (by region where applicable).

-- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average amount of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - · Details on whether accounts are commingled (including how long they are commingled for).
+- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average amount of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Are accounts commingled?
+If so, how long?

-- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - Procedures for vendor selection and oversight. - Security measures employed to ensure compliance with national and EU data protection laws. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system back-up. - Future initiatives.
+- · Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - · Website availability, usage and security. - · Procedures for vendor selection and oversight. - Security measures employed to ensure compliance with national and EU data protection laws. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - Future initiatives.

-Exhibit 2: Sample Operational Risk Agenda for European SME CLO Loan Servicers
+Appendix 2: Sample Operational Risk Agenda for European SME CLO Loan Servicers

 - Company history, ownership and operating experience.

 - Financial condition/profitability.

-- · Management experience.
+- Management experience.

-- · Staffing, training and retention rates.
+- Staffing, training and retention rates.

 - Portfolio size and composition.

-- · Strategic initiatives.
+- Strategic initiatives.

-- · Competition.
+- Competition.

-- · Recent or planned mergers or acquisitions.
+- Recent or planned mergers or acquisitions.

 - Recent or planned transfer of servicing (rights), if any.

 - Third-party outsourcing/servicing arrangements (if applicable).

-- · Serviced portfolio runoff rates.
+- Serviced portfolio runoff rates.

 - Securitisation history and future plans.

 - Vintage loss performance and trends to date.

-- · Historical prepayment rates.
+- Historical prepayment rates.

-- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Details of current or past regulatory actions including any findings. - · Cause of termination of any third-party servicing contracts. - · Procedures for vendor selection and oversight. - Corporate litigation (past, present and expected). - Description of any termination of servicing mandate. - Storage and updating of policies and procedures.
+- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Have you been or are you now the subject of any regulatory action?
+If so, discuss the findings. - Cause of termination of any third-party servicing contracts. - · Procedures for vendor selection and oversight. - Corporate litigation (past, present and expected). - Description of any termination of servicing mandate. - Storage and updating of policies and procedures.

-- New loan booking process. - · Procedures for checking booking accuracy and data integrity. - Interest rate and/or payment reset process and notification. - · Cash management procedures and controls. - Billing, payment processing and controls including payment methods. - · Account reconciliation and timing. - Procedures for tracking insurance coverage, where applicable. - Discuss periodic review of the borrower's business and how business performance, profitability, liquidity and asset quality are assessed on an ongoing basis. - Discuss procedures for periodic review of the borrower and the loan facility for identifying any credit issues and/or breaches of any loan terms. - Discuss monitoring funds availability in borrower's accounts as an indicator of potential delinquency. - Evaluation methods of performance of the entire SME portfolio over time. - · Correspondence and dispute resolution.
+- · New loan booking process. - Procedures for checking booking accuracy and data integrity. - Interest rate and/or payment reset process and notification. - Cash management procedures and controls. - Billing, Payment processing and controls including payment methods. - · Account reconciliation and timing. - Procedures for tracking insurance coverage, where applicable. - Discuss periodic review of the borrower's business and how business performance, profitability, liquidity and asset quality are assessed on an ongoing basis. - Discuss procedures for periodic review of the borrower and the loan facility for identifying any credit issues and/or breaches of any loan terms. - Discuss monitoring funds availability in borrower's accounts as an indicator of potential delinquency. - How is performance of the entire SME portfolio evaluated over time? - · Correspondence and dispute resolution.